-Venezuela crisis: US sanctions 13 top officials - BBC News
+US hits top Venezuelans with sanctions

-Venezuela crisis: US sanctions 13 top officials
+Venezuela crisis: US hits 13 top officials with sanctions

 The US government has imposed sanctions on 13 senior Venezuelan officials as pressure mounts on President Nicolás Maduro ahead of a controversial vote for a new constituent assembly.

-The sanctions freeze the US assets of those affected, and US entities are barred from doing business with them.
+The sanctions freeze the US assets of those affected, and stop US entities from doing business with them.

 Those targeted include the interior minister and the head of the army.